EricLBuehler/mistral.rs/docs/ISQ.md

 ## Accuracy

 Accuracy of ISQ can be measured by the performance degradation versus the unquantized model.
 This is commonly measured with perplexity.
 Please see the [perplexity](../mistralrs/examples/perplexity/README.md) example.

+To improve the accuracy of a model with ISQ, use an imatrix file.
+These can be found online (for example, on Hugging Face), and should be passed with the `--imatrix` flag for `plain` models.
+This will increase the accuracy of the quantization significantly and brings the ISQ quantization up to par with the GGUF counterpart.

 ## Python Example
 ```python